XavierLopez25/mwf-mcp/README.md

-Here’s a comprehensive, plug-and-play README you can drop into your repo.
-It’s written for someone who’s never seen the project before and wants to integrate it quickly and safely.

----

 # warframe-market-mcp

 A **Model Context Protocol (MCP)** server that exposes **Warframe.Market** as a set of LLM-friendly tools.
 It provides price snapshots, order summaries with filtering (e.g., **ONLINE IN GAME** sellers), drop sources, and riven search — all over **STDIO + JSON-RPC 2.0**.